kasteelion/promptbuilder/README.md

 - **Two-character interactions:** Conversation, Dancing Together, High Five, Handshake, Working Together, and more
 - **Multi-character interactions:** Group Discussion, Circle Formation, Team Pose, Chain Reaction
 - **Create your own:** Click "+ Create" to make custom interaction templates

+See `docs/CHARACTER_FLEXIBILITY_GUIDE.md` for guidance on writing flexible character definitions, and `docs/INTERACTION_TEMPLATES.md` for more interaction template examples.

 6.  **Add Notes:** Include any additional details or modifications in the Notes tab.